as-pect/as-pect/README.md

 ### `--compiler` CLI Argument

-By default `as-pect` will use node's resolver to look for an `assemblyscript` module.
+By default `as-pect` will use node's resolver to look for an AssemblyScript module.
 If you want to specify a different version of the compiler, use `--compiler ../relative/path/to/compiler/folder`.
 Note that it expects the following to be the same `__folder__/dist/asc.js`, `__folder__/cli/util/options.js`, and